OFS/linux-dfl/Documentation/fpga/fpga-image-load.rst

 Start an image upload with the provided image buffer.
 This IOCTL returns immediately after starting a kernel worker thread to process the image upload which could take as long as 40 minutes depending on the actual device being updated.
 This is an exclusive operation; an attempt to start concurrent image uploads for the same device will fail with EBUSY.
+An eventfd file descriptor parameter is provided to this IOCTL.
+It will be signalled at the completion of the image upload.